-In 2012, the City of Elk Grove and its team of engineers and scientists, applied for and was awarded a Proposition 84 Stormwater Grant from the California State Water Resources Control Board for approximately $500,000 to study the risks to groundwater quality associated with the use of dry wells with Low Impact Development (LID) features.
-Together with in-kind contributions from the City of Elk Grove and Office of Environmental Health Hazard Assessment (OEHHA), Cal EPA, the total project cost is estimated to be $825,000.
+In 2012, the City of Elk Grove and its team of engineers and scientists, applied for and was awarded a Proposition 84 (Prop 84) Storm Water Grant (SWGP) Planning grant from the California State Water Resources Control Board for approximately $500,000 to study the risks to groundwater quality associated with the use of dry wells with Low Impact Development (LID) features.
+Together with in-kind contributions from the City of Elk Grove and Office of Environmental Health Hazard Assessment (OEHHA), Cal EPA, the total project cost was $850,000.
 The City was officially awarded the grant in January, 2013, and began work on this study in the spring of 2013.

-The purpose of the study is to address data gaps from previous studies in California (i.e. Modesto and Los Angeles studies) and gain additional knowledge of the risks and benefits of dry well use.
-The City of Elk Grove and its partners are conducting a 3-year study to evaluate the potential for using dry wells, in combination with Low Impact Development (LID) practices, to infiltrate stormwater runoff, alleviate localized flooding, and recharge groundwater without negatively impacting groundwater quality.
+The purpose of the study was to address data gaps from previous studies in California (i.e. Modesto and Los Angeles studies) and gain additional knowledge of the risks and benefits of dry well use.
+The City of Elk Grove conducted a four year study to evaluate the potential for using dry wells, in combination with Low Impact Development (LID) practices, to infiltrate stormwater runoff, alleviate localized flooding, and recharge groundwater without negatively impacting groundwater quality.

 The project constructed two dry wells with vegetated and structural pretreatment features (LID) in a residential and light industrial area of elk Grove (Figure1).
 A vadose zone well was constructed 15 feet downgradient of the dry well to trace the movement of contaminant, if present.
 One upgradient and two downgradient water table wells were also constructed.
 The upgradient well provided information on the baseline groundwater quality, while the two downgradient wells, permitted the assessment of the affects, if any, of influent stormwater on groundwater quality.